 In an interview with Al-Monitor, Fleih said, “Both the local government in Babil and the Iraqi government are working toward adding the city to the World Heritage list.”

 Journalist and activist Wissam al-Tai told Al-Monitor, “The Saddam Hussein regime was unfair to Babylon with investments that served a political agenda.
-In 1983, Hussein built a huge and luxurious castle on top of a high hill there.
+In 1983, Hussein built a huge and luxurious palace on top of a high hill there.
 Ignoring the resulting damage to the historic city, Saddam further constructed artificial hills and lakes within the historic site to immortalize his name.
 The campaign aims to protect this historical city from negligence and ensure more financial allocations to preserve it.”

 Karim Matar al-Zubaidi, head of the history department at the University of Babylon, told Al-Monitor, “Including Babylon on the World Heritage list will draw international technical support from experts, and restoration techniques will help to restore the city according to global standards.
 The history department at the University of Babylon is ready to provide research and consultation to support Babylon in its bid to become a World Heritage site.”